-He entered the 198th and last country, Cape Verde, on May 8, 2013, when he was 37 years and 344 days old.
-That makes him the youngest person to visit all the countries of the world while working full-time.
+I entered the 198th and last country, Cape Verde, on May 8, 2013, as a 37 year-and-344-days-old.
+That apparantly still make me the youngest person to visit all the countries of the world while working full-time.
 Or as a hobby traveller.

 How many countries?

 There are many ways of counting the countries of the world.
-FIFA recons that there are 208 while the UN has 193 members.
-When Gunnar sets a goal, he wants it to be logic, explainable and achievable.
-His goal to visit 198 countries is explained as follows.
+FIFA recons that there are 211 while the UN has 193 members.
+When I set a goal, he wants it to be logic, explainable and achievable.
+My goal to visit 198 countries is explained as follows.

 That makes the total number 198.

 Abkhazia and South Ossetia are acknowledged by four UN members (Russia, Nicaragua, Venezuela and Nauru) while Northern Cyprus is acknowledged by one (Turkey).
 Neither Nagorno-Karabakh nor Transnistria is acknowledged by any UN members (but by each other and by Abkhazia and South Ossetia).
 Source: Wikipedia.

 |Celebrating the last country with a jump in Cape Verde

 which Gunnar Garfors entered on May 8, 2013.

 I visited 193 of them the last 10 years, 3 in 1992 and 2 in 2000.
 Alone to 96 of the 198 countries and with at least one other traveller to the remaining 102.
 Most countries were with my brother Øystein Garfors (35) and with friends Andreas Munkelien (21) and Asbjørn Havnen (17).
 All three of them, and another 9 friends and family members, joined the celebratory trip to the last country.

 But what constitutes a visit to a country?
 In my mind, I must have done something there and have a story to tell.
 It isn’t necessary to stay overnight, but leaving the airport or train/bus station is mandatory.
 To merely step across the border doesn’t count.